Falkland Islands: Economy

+In December 2025, it was indicated that, after prolonged consideration, Rockhopper Exploration and Navitas Petroleum had taken the final investment decisions for the development of Phase 1 of the Sea Lion Field and sanctioned the project.
+Phase 1, aims to produce 170 million barrels (27 million m^{3}) at a peak production of approximately 50,000 barrels per day (8 million litres per day).
+The first oil from Phase 1 was planned for 2028.
+Argentina immediately rejected these plans with the Argentine foreign ministry stating that Argentina would: “deepen its action plan to adopt all additional measures, in accordance with international law, that it deems necessary to safeguard its sovereign rights and interests.”

 The primary sector of the economy accounts for most of the Falkland Islands' gross domestic product, with the fishing industry alone contributing between 50% and 60% of annual GDP; agriculture also contributes significantly to GDP and employs about a tenth of the population.
 A little over a quarter of the workforce serves the Falkland Islands government, making it the archipelago's largest employer.
 Tourism, part of the service economy, has been spurred by increased interest in Antarctic exploration and the creation of direct air links with the United Kingdom and South America.
 Tourists, mostly cruise ship passengers, are attracted by the archipelago's wildlife and environment, as well as activities such as fishing and wreck diving; the majority find accommodation in Stanley.
 The main international airport, located at RAF Mount Pleasant on East Falkland, provides flights to RAF Brize Norton in the UK and mainland South America.
 Port Stanley Airport provides internal flights.
-Despite COVID-19 pandemic restrictions causing suspensions of flights from Santiago and São Paulo and prohibited cruise ship tourism, the economy of the islands remained stable and healthy.
+Despite COVID-19 pandemic restrictions causing suspensions of flights from Santiago and São Paulo and prohibiting cruise ship tourism, the economy of the islands remained stable and healthy.